 The Farmers Bank of Unionville was founded in 1900 in Unionville, Missouri.
 Farmers Bank was the only Putnam County bank to survive the Great Depression.
 As a progressive bank, the first drive-up window was installed in the 1970's and the in-house computer system in the early 1980's.

 After surviving the agriculture crisis and droughts of the early 1980's, Farmers Bank was the first bank in the state of Missouri to establish a branch outside of its home county with the opening of the Mercer facility in 1986.

 In 1990 the purchase of the First National Bank of Bethany was made and later was merged into Farmers Bank.

-The year 1992 saw the purchase of the Trenton banking facility for the Farmers Bank.
-In 1992 we also expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
-With the future expectation of growth, the bank's official name was changed to the Farmers Bank of Northern Missouri.
+The year 1992 saw the purchase of the Trenton banking facility for Farmers Bank.
+In 1992 the bank expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
+With the future expectation of growth, the bank's official name was changed to Farmers Bank of Northern Missouri.

-In 1995 the Farmers Bank issued ATM cards and installed the first ATM machine in Unionville.
+In 1995 the Farmers Bank started to issue ATM cards and installed the first ATM machine in Unionville.

-It was the year 2000 that the Farmers Bank purchased the First National Bank in Gallatin, making it the sixth location for the Farmers Bank.
+Farmers Bank purchased the First National Bank in Gallatin in the year 2000, making it the sixth location.

 In 2006 a new bank branch was built in Leon, Iowa to serve the banking needs of Decatur County.

-Today Farmers Bank is a strong bank with seven locations and nine ATM machines in Northern Missouri and Southern Iowa and with over $325,000,000 in assets and 80 employees to serve our customers with outstanding customer service and products.
+Today Farmers Bank is a strong bank with eight locations and seven ATM machines in Northern Missouri and Southern Iowa.
+The bank holds more than $369,000,000 in assets and employs 88 people to serve our customers with outstanding customer service.